 Disney College Program Jobs

 Students who become part of the program in Florida can choose to live in Disney-owned housing complexes near the resorts, with rent payments taken directly from the students’ pay for working at the parks.
-(As of October 2018, this housing option is no longer offered in California.)
 Job wages run from $10-$15 per hour, depending upon the role, and housing fees run from around $110-200 per week, depending on the number of bedrooms in the unit.

 College students are offered more than twenty different work positions to apply for across the theme parks, resorts, restaurant and shopping venues, water parks and mini-golf attractions.
 The jobs range from food service, merchandise sales, character performance, custodial, lifeguard, ride attendant, and photographer, to name a few.